Skip to main content

 3

 Your advisor will call to discuss the product they have found for you.
-You will be presented with one mortgage, that is the best match for all your needs and offers you the most cost effective option.
+You will be presented with one mortgage, which is the best match for all your needs and offers you the most cost effective option.

 4